-For bladder cancer, follow-up care typically includes a general physical examination, cystoscopy, urine cytology, x-rays, and routine blood tests to make sure the bladder is working well and to check for any signs that the cancer has come back.
+For bladder cancer, follow-up care typically includes a general physical examination, cystoscopy (if the bladder has not been removed), urine cytology, x-rays, and routine blood tests to make sure the bladder is working well and to check for any signs that the cancer has come back.
 Tell your doctor about any new symptoms, such as pain during urination, blood in the urine, frequent urination, or an immediate need to urinate.
 These symptoms may be signs that the cancer has come back or signs of another medical condition.

 For patients with a urinary diversion, follow-up care may include checking for infection with urine tests, checking and fixing problems with controlling urination, checking for recurrent cancer in the upper urinary tract, and checking for changes in kidney function with blood tests and x-rays.